scikit-hep/awkward/docs/user-guide/how-to-use-in-numba-features.md

 ## Overriding behavior with `ak.behavior`

-Just as {doc}`behaviors can be customized <how-to-specialize-subclass>` for Awkward Arrays in general, they can be customized in the compiled context as well.
-The way they're registered in {obj}`ak.behavior` is different, and one must write _lowered_ (compilable) code.
-See {doc}`how-to-specialize-in-numba` for details.
+Just as behaviors can be customized for Awkward Arrays in general, they can be customized in the compiled context as well.
+See the last section of the {obj}`ak.behavior` reference for details.